 Campus Parking Areas

-The following table identifies on campus parking locations for employees, students and visitors, and defines permit colors and assigned parking areas.
+The following map identifies on campus parking locations for employees, students and visitors, and assigned parking areas.
 Parking areas are also shown on the Campus Parking Map.

 Park Ave.
 Garage